B-UMMI/Metagenomics-in-the-diagnostic-laboratory-workshop/Flowcraft.md

 ```

-We need to make the nextflow executable accesseble to your system, so we need to add it's path to the *.bashrc* file.
+We need to make the nextflow executable accessible to your system, so we need to add it's path to the *.bashrc* file.
 The *pwd* command will output the full path of the nextflow executable location.
 Copy that output.

 `$ pwd`